 Glasses & Contact Lenses for children

 If we detect a problem during your child’s eye examination the chances are it can be easily rectified with spectacles or contact lenses.
 At this stage we’ll discuss with you the best way to fulfil your child’s requirements and prescribe accordingly.
-In line with NHS legislation a fully qualified Dispensing Optician will always be available to dispense your child’s glasses.
+In line with legislation a fully qualified Dispensing Optician will always be available to dispense your child’s glasses.